Physics and Scale

 The workshop will feature around 8 introductory and general presentations from scientists and philosophers on various aspects of scale, including measurement, history, our understanding of scale and the use of scaling in fundamental particles, statistical physics, cosmology and the life sciences.
 Speakers will be encouraged to present leading edge examples from their subfields which are not yet be widely known, but which form the basis of links across physics.

-Confirmed speakers for the event include:
+Confirmed speakers and talk title for the event:

-- Stephen Blundell, University of Oxford
+- Stephen Blundell, University of Oxford: "Scale-bound, scale-free"

-- Robin Hendry, Durham University
+- Robin Hendry, Durham University: "Scale and Emergence"

-- Franz Muheim, University of Edinburgh
+- Franz Muheim, University of Edinburgh: "The Higgs Boson, Antimatter and all that"

-- Trevor Wishart, Durham University
+- Trevor Wishart, Durham University: "Hearing Time"

-- Jo Wolff, Kings College London
+- Jo Wolff, Kings College London "What comes first, scales or quantities?"

 Date and Venue